 Endocrine secretions fall into three primary chemical categories:

 The mechanism of action depends on solubility.
-Water-soluble hormones cannot cross the lipid bilayer, so they rely on membrane-bound receptors and intracellular signaling cascades.
-Lipid-soluble hormones enter cells freely, bind to intracellular receptors, and modulate DNA expression to produce slower but longer-lasting effects.
+On top of that, water-soluble hormones cannot cross the lipid bilayer, so they rely on membrane-bound receptors and intracellular signaling cascades.
+Lipid-soluble hormones enter cells freely, bind to intracellular receptors, and modulate DNA expression to produce slower but longer-lasting effects That alone is useful..

 Feedback Regulation and Homeostasis

 Endocrine activity is tightly controlled through feedback loops, predominantly negative feedback.
 When hormone levels rise above a set point, the system reduces further secretion to prevent overstimulation.
+Because of that, for example, elevated blood calcium triggers parathyroid hormone suppression, while high cortisol inhibits ACTH release.
 Positive feedback is rare but critical in specific contexts, such as oxytocin amplifying uterine contractions during labor.
-Here's one way to look at it: elevated blood calcium triggers parathyroid hormone suppression, while high cortisol inhibits ACTH release.
-Mastering these regulatory patterns is essential for interpreting clinical conditions like hyperthyroidism, diabetes mellitus, or adrenal insufficiency Nothing fancy..
+Mastering these regulatory patterns is essential for interpreting clinical conditions like hyperthyroidism, diabetes mellitus, or adrenal insufficiency.

 Step-by-Step Guide to Mastering Exercise 25